|

 poisonous Stonefish of the Austro/Asian coral reefs, and yet another is the

 beautiful Lionfish of the Red Sea and Indian Ocean.
+The Sea Ravens pictured here can be found

 from the Gulf of St. Lawrence to the Chesapeake.
 These were photographed in